 Today, manufacturers have the opportunity to see how effective scheduling can positively impact operational goals.
 This visibility can ensure they get the right people in the right job at the right time, minimize production time and costs, maximize efficiency of the operation, and build a more engaged workforce.

-Scheduling the manufacturing workforce has unique challenges, such as correctly aligning best-fit employees to meet production requirements, maintaining regulatory and union compliance, and balancing employee preference with business needs.
+Employee scheduling in the manufacturing workforce has unique challenges, such as correctly aligning best-fit employees to meet production requirements, maintaining regulatory and union compliance, and balancing employee preference with business needs.
 Inadequate scheduling practices can elevate these complexities and have a negative impact on productivity, safety, compliance, and employee engagement.

 - An evolving workforce: Today’s manufacturing workforce is made up of five generations – from Boomers to Gen Z. Each have differing motivations in the workplace, and more senior employees likely have priority over requesting PTO and vacation time, adding complexity to scheduling.
 The majority of the workforce, upwards of 80%, is also hourly, leaving substantial room for error if antiquated scheduling practices are used.
 Another challenge is the impending Silver Tsunami of Baby Boomer retirements accompanied by a growing skills gap.
 More than 2.7 million retirements coupled with 3.4 million manufacturing jobs being generated over the next ten years leaves a projected 2.4 million jobs unfilled by 2024.

 For Manufacturers to remain competitive, they must implement new technologies that younger generations expect in the workplace.
-Modern scheduling technologies are part of that ecosystem, as they allow employees to easily access their schedules.
+Modern employee scheduling technologies are part of that ecosystem, as they allow employees to easily access their schedules.

 - Potential compliance concerns: Manual or semi-manual systems for employee time and pay can expose manufacturers to wage and hour claims and union grievances.
 Scheduling rules can also vary in complexity around shift lengths, flextime, and night/day shifts, and need to be accounted for when creating schedules to remain compliant.